dotnet/docs/docs/core/tools/project-json.md

 ## requireLicenseAcceptance
 Type: Boolean

 A boolean that causes a prompt to accept the package license when installing the package to be shown.
-Only used for nuget packages, ignored in other uses.
+Only used for NuGet packages, ignored in other uses.

 For example: